 The common triggers of migraines include:

 Scientists believe that migraines are caused by changes in the flow of blood into the brain.
 A migraine can start when an overactive nerve cell sends signals to activate the trigeminal nerve.
 This is the nerve that sends sensations to the head.
-The activation also leads to the release of serotonin hormones and calcitonin gene-related peptide.
-CGRP makes blood vessels to swell in the brain which causes pain and inflammation.
+The activation also leads to the release of serotonin hormones and calcitonin gene-related peptides.
+CGRP causes blood vessels to swell in the brain which results in pain and inflammation.

 Naturopathic treatment of Headaches & Migraines

-Ensuring that you drink sufficient amount of water throughout the day can help reduce chances of headaches and migraines.
+Ensuring that you drink a sufficient amount of water throughout the day can help reduce the chances of headaches and migraines.
 Both conditions occur due to inflammation which is associated with chronic dehydration.